mdn/content/files/en-us/web/javascript/reference/errors/regex_invalid_char_in_class/index.md

 {{jsSidebar("Errors")}}

-The JavaScript exception "invalid character in class in regular expression" occurs
+The JavaScript exception "invalid character in class in regular expression" occurs when a character appears in a [`v`-mode character class](/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Character_class#v-mode_character_class) but it's not allowed to appear literally.

 ## Message